A surprising percentage of produce from the nation’s largest supplier contains ‘forever’ pesticides

 To date, the Trump administration has approved two PFAS pesticides for use on lettuce, oranges, tomatoes, almonds, peas, and oats and is considering approving a third PFAS pesticide to fight weeds in corn, soybean and wheat crops.
 In late February, the EPA also announced it is considering an emergency exemption without safety review for the use of a PFAS pesticide on rice.

-One reason that’s happening is because the EPA does not consider many new PFAS pesticides as “forever chemicals,” even though they are defined as such by the Organization for Economic Co-operation and Development — the United States is a founding member.
+One reason that’s happening is because the EPA does not consider many new single-fluorinated carbon pesticides as PFAS or “forever chemicals,” even though they are defined as such by the Organization for Economic Co-operation and Development — the United States is a founding member.

 The OECD’s definition has been endorsed by more than 150 leading PFAS researchers, is used by the European Union and nearly half of US states, and was specifically written into past versions of the National Defense Authorization Act.